StachRedeker/Automatic-Cache-Flusher-for-W3-Total-Cache/README.md

 Issues with 'Automatic Cache Flusher for W3 Total Cache' fall within the scope of the support, issues with W3 Total Cache do not.
 Please use the appropriate forums, [issues on Github](https://github.com/StachRedeker/Automatic-Cache-Flusher-for-W3-Total-Cache/issues), or send an [email](mailto:info@stachredeker.nl).

+## Licence

+This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## Changelog

 v1.0.
 Stable version of the plugin.